nithinmohan/command_line_interface/README.md

 * Arguments supplied by user will be given to the inbuilt editor as args array.
 * Function already defined cannot be called inside another one(not yet).
 * To get previously typed commands use arrow keys.

+TODO:

+- User login
+- Online save for future use
+- Function sharing